Larsterbraak/TimeGAN/README.md

 ## Web application

-I made a [web application](https://timegan-short-rates.herokuapp.com/) for the Thesis.
-Here you can check out the influence of different hyperparameters and generate your own EONIA or €STER simulations. **Note that it is still under construction**
+Would like to see how the model works?
+This [web application](https://timegan-short-rates.herokuapp.com/) shows the influence of different hyperparameters and allows you to generate your own EONIA or €STER simulations. **Note that it is still under construction**

 ## Getting started